Jadamso/GradeR/README.md

 # GradeR
-Functions to Assign Students and Process Grades
+Functions to Make Exams, Assign Students, and Process Grades

 ## To install latest release from Github: